IndexCoreasmjit::CodeHolder

 Copies all sections into dst.

 This should only be used if the data was flattened and there are no gaps between the sections.
-The dstSize is always checked and the copy will never write anything outside the provided buffer.
+The dst_size is always checked and the copy will never write anything outside the provided buffer.

 Environment CodeHolder::_environment[¶]